Oktopost/Squid/Docs/Source/References/Select/queryColumn.rst

 * **$failOnMultipleResults**: *bool* = true

-	If set to **true** and more then one row is selected, an exception will be thrown.
+	If set to **true** and more than one column is selected, an exception will be thrown.

 ----------

 .. rubric:: Return

 | Array containing all the values from the first column in the result set.
-If the result was an empty, an empty array is returned.
+If the result was empty, an empty array is returned.

 ----------